Evora, Portugal

 People living in Evora were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Evora, you should pack essential documents such as your passport, visa, birth certificate, and any other identification documents.
 Bring enough clothing for different seasons, including lightweight clothes for summer, warm layers for winter, and rain gear for wet weather.
 Pack comfortable shoes for walking on cobblestone streets and any necessary prescription medications.
 Don't forget to bring electronic devices such as your smartphone, laptop, and chargers, as well as a power adapter for European outlets.
 Bring any personal items that will make your new home feel more comfortable, such as photos, favorite books, or small decorations.
 It's also a good idea to pack a basic first aid kit and any toiletries you may need upon arrival.
 If you plan on cooking at home, consider bringing some essential kitchen items like a good knife, a favorite cooking utensil, or a specific spice that may be hard to find in Portugal.
-Lastly, pack a small Portuguese phrasebook or language learning materials to help you communicate with locals and immerse yourself in the culture," said one expat who made the move to Evora.
+Lastly, pack a small Portuguese phrasebook or language learning materials to help you communicate with locals and immerse yourself in the culture," said one expat in Evora.

 Where should I setup a bank account in Evora?